Ferrari flat-12 engine: Tipo F113A/B/D/G

 The Testarossa was introduced in 1984, replacing the BB 512i.
 It was equipped with the Tipo F113A engine.
 This engine was the first roadgoing Ferrari flat-12 engine with four valves per cylinder.
 The power output was 390 PS, making it the most powerful engine mounted on a production sports car at the time of its launch.
-The bore and stroke and 4943cc cubic capacity was identical to the preceding F110A engine.
+The bore and stroke and 4942 cc cubic capacity was identical to the preceding F110A engine.
 The F113A was fitted with a Marelli Microplex MED120 electronic ignition system and Bosch K-Jetronic fuel injection.
 Export versions for United States, Canada and Japan had catalytic converter and KE-Jetronic fuel injection.
 European versions got those features in 1986 and the revised engine was known as F113B.

 The 1991 512 TR was equipped with the Tipo F113D engine.
 This was an upgraded version of the F113A in the Testarossa, maintaining the same cubic capacity of 4.9 L. Changes were made to the porting, with redesigned inlet plenums and larger valves providing more efficient fuel/air mix ingress, whilst the fuel injection and ignition system were changed to a combined Bosch Motronic M2.7 system.
 The engine was further improved with new shallow-skirt pistons and a modified crankshaft design.
 This engine produced 422 bhp at 6,750 rpm and 362 lbft at 5,500 rpm.

 For the 1994 F512M the engine was further upgraded and designated Tipo F113G.
 This engine had a lightened crankshaft, titanium alloy connecting rods, new pistons and a stainless steel low backpressure exhaust system.
 The compression ratio increased to 10.4:1.
 The F113G produced 434 bhp at 6,750 rpm.

 The flat-12 production ceased with the F512M, being replaced by the front-engined 550 Maranello which featured the new 65° V12 F133 engine.